AdyGCode/adygcode.github.io/index.md

 ## Career 🧑‍🏫🧑‍💻

-My career includes the following (not in order):
+His career includes the following (not in order):

-- Manager Business, IT and Accounting
+- Manager Business, IT and Accounting team
 - Level 2 Technical Support
 - Advanced Skills Lecturer
 - Software Developer